ianor/webpack-react-heroku-express/README.md

 # webpack-react-heroku-express
-Boilerplate project for React/Express app using Webpack (and Sass) ready to deploy to Heroku.
+Boilerplate project for React/Express app (with Flux) using Webpack (and Sass) ready to deploy to Heroku.

 ###Setup:
 First, clone the repo and prep it for becoming a new project by nuking the existing .git folder and re-git-init-ing: